HemendraKhatik/FlackApp/README.md

 ## About Project:
 This is an anonymous chat application in which you can create new rooms and can join existing rooms and can chat with other people in room.
-## Uniqueness About this project
+## Uniqueness About This Project
 * Flack does not store user chat in Flack's server.
 * It hides the user's identity from other users

-## Technology stack used in this project
+* Passwords are encrypted

+## Technology Stack Used In This Project
 * Python
 * Flask
 * JavaScript